Lotus's: Reacquisition by Charoen Pokphand and expansion to Malaysia

 On 9 March 2020, CP Group submitted the winning bid to reacquire Tesco Lotus, in addition to Tesco operations in Malaysia, for about US$10 billion.
 The purchase needs the approval of Thailand's Trade Competition Commission as the new company could constitute a monopoly, given that CP Group already owns 7-Eleven convenience stores and the Makro cash-and-carry business.
-The sale became approved in Malaysia in November 2020 and in Thailand in December 2020, with rebranding of the acquired stores beginning in February 2021, replacing the Tesco corporate branding with that of Lotus's.
+The sale was approved in Malaysia in November 2020 and in Thailand in December 2020, with the rebranding of the acquired stores beginning in February 2021, replacing the Tesco corporate branding with that of Lotus's.
 Through the Tesco acquisition in Malaysia, Lotus's operates 64 rebranded Tesco outlets in the country.

+Lotus’s rebranded look branding is aimed at attracting younger shoppers.
+Its drop‑pin logo symbolises Lotus’s as a one‑stop destination, while the “S” stands for “smart,” representing an emphasis on sustainability, efficiency, and the use of technology.

 Corporate social responsibility

 Tesco Lotus has operated the Tesco for Thais Foundation since 2003 which has presented over 27,000 scholarships to needy children around the country, and runs programs for undergraduates which include in-store training.
 The company is also part of a major reforestation program, "Plant 9 Million Trees", which completed its nine million trees target in 2013.
 In line with the rest of Tesco group, Tesco Lotus is pledged to reduce carbon emissions from its business operations and opened the first "Zero Carbon Store" in Asia at Bangpra, Chonburi in November 2011.